• Skip to primary navigation

 Removing the fat

-• Remove any membrane from the kidneys if attached, then inspect the middle portion where they attach to the body and remove the fat from the inside of the kidneys, I like to do this with a sharp, thin bladed scissors or pruning shears.
+• Remove any membrane from the kidneys, then inspect the middle portion where they attach to the body and remove the fat from the inside of the kidneys, I like to do this with a sharp knife or pruning shears.

 • The fat can be tricky to remove without a thin, sharp tool.
 If you don’t have a sharp shears, you could also remove the fat inside by freezing the kidneys half-way to make them less wiggly.
 That being said, if you can’t get the fat out, or don’t want to, don’t worry, it will still be ok.